JDT Inc.

 Do you write the emails?

-Yes — under your brand voice document.
-AI accelerates first drafts; senior writers approve every send.
+Yes, under your brand voice document.
+AI speeds up first drafts; a writer approves every send.
 The output reads like the brand, not a template.

 Engage